 Cup pulls, as their name hints, have something of an upside-down cup shape.
 They offer a smooth appearance and generally something of a country feel.
 This is another style that typically is used only on drawers rather than cabinets.

-Finger pulls are a bit of a different design than other cabinet and drawer pulls, as they are installed on the back side of a cabinet door.
-This arrangement allows for a sleek minimalist look with only the necessary amount of hardware showing for the cabinet or drawer to be opened with just a couple fingers.
+Finger pulls are a bit different than other cabinet and drawer pulls, as they are installed on the back side of a cabinet door.
+These are made to be opened with just a couple fingers, and they offer a sleek minimalist look that would be at home in any modern home.

 When using metal hardware pieces in your home, one of the most important steps for design is selecting which finish to go with.
 Here are some of the most common options to consider: